Edelmiro Julián Farrell: President

 Ramírez named Farrell as president on 25 February 1944.
 Farrell appointed Perón as vice-president.
 After popular demonstrations in favour of Perón in 1945 made Perón the most influential and important man in the government, Farrell announced presidential elections for 1946, and Perón was elected.
 On 4 June 1946, Farrell was succeeded as president by Perón.
 Farrell had been his commander while Perón was a colonel.

 Farrell declared war on Nazi Germany and the Empire of Japan on 27 March 1945 towards the end of World War II after pressure to get Argentina as part of the Allies after the Inter-American Conference on Problems of War and Peace.

 Family

 He married on 10 July 1921, to Conrada Victoria Torni (1 January 1895 – 16 August 1977), a teacher.
 They had three children: Nelly Victoria (born 1923), Jorge Edelmiro (1925–1950), and Susana Mabel (born 1930).

 Death

-A widower, he died in 1980.
+A widower, he died in Buenos Aires in 1980.